• About Connective

 Ideally, you want terms relevant to your content with decent monthly traffic figures and attainable difficulty ratings.
 If you’re a beginner, avoid picking a keyword with millions of monthly searches, as the competition will be too high.

-2. Research Your Term on Google
+2. Research your term on Google

 Searching on phone